microsoft/AzureTrailblazerAcademy/month3/labs/lab_computervision/README.md

 - Microsoft Azure subscription
 - Resource Group to deploy Azure services
 - Permissions to create Custom Vision resource
-- A set of images with which to train your custom vision model.
+- A set of images with which to train the custom vision model

 ## Create a Resource Group
 1. In a new browser window, sign in to the [Azure portal](https://portal.azure.com).